Aupair in Germany: Requirements, Salary and More (A to Z Guide)

 What is an Aupair?

 So what is an Aupair?
 An Aupair is basically a kind of domestic helper.
 Their duties typically include taking care of babies.
-If we broaden the definition of an Aupair then need to say, an au pair is a young person who travels to another country to live with a host family and assist with childcare and light household duties and in return, they get accommodation, a stipend, and of course, the opportunity to experience the local culture.
+If we broaden the definition of an Aupair then need to say, an au pair is a young person who travels to another country to live with a host family and assist with childcare and light household duties and in return, they get accommodation, a stipend and of course, the opportunity to experience the local culture.

 Aupair in Germany